2022–23 Registration and Enrolment Procedures

 - Students outside the funded cohort.
-Students who are receiving funding greater than the minimum first payment but who are outside of the graduate funding commitment (see definition above) should complete the "Register without Payment (Fee Deferral) Fall 2021" form (under the "Registration and Enrolment section" of the SGS page on registering without payment) and submit it along with a copy of the fee invoice, by mail, scan or by fax to the Graduate Office, Department of Anthropology (by email or fax: 416-978-3217).
-You may only email the form and invoice if you can provide it in PDF format with your signature and please make sure to mail or submit the original signed copy of the request form to Olivera Prime in the Anthropology Graduate Office for your student file.
-This form must be submitted by August 13, 2021 in order to insure that the request will be processed before August 31, 2021.
+Students who are receiving funding greater than the minimum first payment but who are outside of the graduate funding commitment (see definition above) should complete the "Register without Payment (Fee Deferral) Fall 2022" form (under the "Registration and Enrolment section" of the SGS page on registering without payment) and submit it along with a copy of the fee invoice to the Graduate Office.
+You may only email the form and invoice if you can provide it in PDF format with your signature.
+Please make sure to submit the original signed copy of the request form to Olivera Prime in the Anthropology Graduate Office for your student file.
+This form must be submitted by August 13, 2022 in order to insure that the request will be processed before August 31, 2022.

 - Deferral requests based on OSAP cannot be processed at the Department.
 Students can request student aid fee arrangements through ACORN.
 Please note that students can do this only if they have an OSAP assessment and are entitled to funding.
 Further information available at Admission and Awards.

 - Deferrals based on US loans are requested at the office of Admission and Awards.

 - Third-party billing deferrals and invoices are requested at Student Accounts.

 Award payments are issued only to students who are:

 - Registered (fees paid or deferred - see above); and

 - who have a current (not expired) mailing address on ACORN.